group of PA students posing outside college building

 • First-generation college student

-• Veteran/active military.
+• Veteran/active military

 Qualified applicants (e.g., those who pass both review phases) are invited to interview as space is available in the interview schedule.
 The program operates on a rolling admission cycle and applying early is recommended for the best possible chances of acceptance.
 Interviews are typically scheduled between September and April.
-Not all applicants will interview and not all those who interview will be accepted into the cohort.
+Not all applicants will be offered an interview and not all those who interview will be accepted into the cohort.

 Interviews